Abbas Al-Shengeeti

-Abbas Al-Shengeeti (عباس الشنقيطي; born 8 November 1987 in Medina) is a Saudi Arabian footballer who currently plays as a left back.
+Abbas Al-Shengeeti (عباس الشنقيطي; born 8 November 1987) is a Saudi Arabian footballer who primarily plays as a left back.
+He is currently a free agent.

 Club career

 Ohud

 Al-Shengeeti had an eventful three-year stint with Ohud where he was considered as an important part of the squad.
 On 30 September 2009, being the regular penalty taker at Ohud, he scored his first goal for Ohud from the penalty spot in a 3–1 defeat to Al-Faisaly.
 On 29 October, he scored the winner in a 1–0 triumph over Abha.
 On 16 April 2010, he scored two penalties in a 3–2 defeat to local rivals Al-Ansar, also based in the city of Medina.
 Shengeeti had scored two goals, both penalties, that looked to have ensured a draw for Ohod.
 However Badr Hawsawi scored a last gasp winner to give Al-Ansar victory in the derby.
 On 14 September 2011, he scored a last-minute winner in a dramatic 2–1 victory against Dhamk played at the Prince Sultan bin Abdul Aziz Stadium.
 With the game at 1–1 in the closing minutes, Shengeeti stepped up to the plate and scored a dramatic goal to give Ohud the victory.